Chapter 4:

 I wiped the last plate and checked the time - 8:30 PM.
 The mountain of plates had finally been conquered, even if my back felt like it had aged thirty years in the process.

 "Ready to go home?"
 I asked Little Shit, who had spent the past hour headbutting napkins to roll them up.
-Most looked like crumpled balls, but he seemed proud.
+Most looked like crumpled balls, but he seemed proud of them.

 He chirped and hopped onto my shoulder as I grabbed my bag and headed for the exit.
 The night air felt good after being stuck in that muggy kitchen.
 As I locked up, a microphone suddenly thrust into my face.